 Basic Digital Estate Planning Considerations

-As an experienced Sacramento estate planning lawyer – including those who practice at Yee Law Group, PC – can confirm, it is going to be helpful to your loved ones if you draw up a comprehensive digital estate plan now and keep it up to date for the remainder of your life.
+As an experienced Sacramento estate planning lawyer – including those who practice at Yee Law Group Inc. – can confirm, it is going to be helpful to your loved ones if you draw up a comprehensive digital estate plan now and keep it up to date for the remainder of your life.
 While that sounds like a daunting and endlessly tiresome task, know that an attorney who devotes their practice to estate planning understands how to keep this process as straightforward and low-stress as possible.

 The most critical concerns that you’ll need to mull over before drawing up your plan involve access and engagement.
 Who should have access to any given account and under what circumstances should they be granted that access (in the event of incapacitation or only after death)?
 If you are incapacitated or pass away, should any given account be shut down or will you transfer usage and engagement rights to someone?
 If there is intellectual property or financial assets associated with an account, who will own this property after you’ve passed away?